 Exploring a magnificent ice cave at Mendenhall Glacier Lake

 Shopping and dining downtown at the foot of the mountains

 Bald eagle stretching its wings while flying over the water

 Columns made of marble from nearby Ketchikan at the State Capitol building

 - Major Airports:

 - Juneau (JNU)

-Captivated by the beauty and adventure in Alaska’s capital
+Captivated by the beauty and adventure in Juneau, Alaska’s capital

 While Juneau is a popular jumping-off point for Alaskan adventures, be sure to save time to explore the city.
 Take a free tour of the State Capitol building, then snap some photos of the elegant Governor’s House.
 Explore downtown’s walkable streets and shop for one-of-a-kind jewelry or art handmade by native Alaskan artists.
 Catch a show at the Perseverance Theatre, the state’s only professional theater.
 Finish your cultural immersion with Juneau’s main delicacy: seafood.
 Order fresh salmon and crab – or, for more adventurous appetites, dried walrus or seal.

 Come for the glaciers, and Juneau won’t disappoint.
 Hike the trails to get close to the Mendenhall Glacier and Nugget Falls, Juneau’s most popular attractions.
 Encounter more glaciers, plus icebergs, waterfalls and imposing rock walls at Tracy Arm Fjord.
 For an extra thrill, explore these icy landscapes on a helicopter or fixed-wing aircraft.